There are 2 simple ways to submit a sample for genotyping:

 - Blood is generally used for Freemartin testing

-- It is not recommended that blood be drawn from an animal that is under 6 weeks of age
+- It is not recommended that blood be drawn from an animal that is under 6

 - Use a tube with a purple or green stopper